acikgozb/local-ci/.pipeline/README.md

 Polling needs to be enabled in order to trigger builds via local Git commits.

 The `notifyCommit` endpoint of Jenkins Git plugin only works if polling is enabled on the pipeline.

+---

+PS: `pollSCM('')` does not actually poll the repository, it is just there to enable the polling.

+---

 ## <a id='environment' /> `environment`